-The COVID-19 pandemic has resulted in a global slowdown of economic activity which has led to delays and could result in further delays or terminations of some clinical trials underlying the Company's royalty purchase agreements.
+The COVID-19 pandemic has resulted in a global slowdown of economic activity which has led to delays and could result in further delays or terminations of some clinical trials underlying the Company's RPAs.
 Estimates and assumptions about future events and their effects cannot be determined with certainty and therefore require the exercise of judgment.
 These estimates may change, as new events occur and additional information is obtained, and are recognized in the condensed consolidated financial statements as soon as they become known.
-Actual results could differ from those estimates and any such differences may be material to the Company's financial statements.
+Actual results could differ from those estimates and any such differences may be material to the Company's financial statements

-Cash and Restricted Cash
+Cash, Cash Equivalents and Restricted Cash

 Cash consists of bank deposits held in business checking and interest-bearing deposit accounts.
-As of June 30, 2021, the Company did not have any cash equivalent balances, defined as highly liquid financial instruments purchased with original maturities of three months or less.
+As of March 31, 2022, the Company had cash equivalent balances of \$30.0 million, defined as highly liquid financial instruments purchased with original maturities of three months or less.
+As of December 31, 2021, the Company did not have any cash equivalent balances.

-Restricted cash consists of bank deposits held to pay dividends on the Company's Series A Preferred Stock and Series B Preferred Stock.
+Restricted cash consists of bank deposits held to pay dividends on the Company's Series A and Series B Preferred Stock.